AritriChakrabortty/OlympicsDataAnalysisProject/README.md

 - Utilizes data visualization libraries for insightful data representation.
 - Easy-to-use buttons and controls for selecting different analyses.

+## Sections
+In this project there are total 4 sections.
+- Medel Tally
+- Overall Analysis
+- Country-wise Analysis
+- Athlete wise Analysis

 ## Getting Started

 1. Clone the repository: